 U-Haul offers 3 different sizes of cargo trailers: 4′ x 8′, 5’x 8′, and 6′ x 12′.
 I decided to go with the 6′ x 12′ for these three reasons:

 #2 Hydraulic brakes.
-6′ x 12′ trailer is the only model that comes with hydraulic brakes (surge brakes).
-The other two models has no braking mechanism but instead relies on the car’s brakes.
+The 6′ x 12′ trailer is the only model equipped with hydraulic brakes (also known as surge brakes), while the other two models rely solely on the towing vehicle’s brakes.
 Having brakes on the trailer is advantageous for shorter stopping distances and reduced wear and tear on the car.
-Hydraulic brakes activate when the trailer hitch gets compressed by the car slowing down, so there’s no need to install a brake controller.
-A nice feature about U-Haul’s hydraulic brakes is that it has an emergency braking mechanism that’ll activate if the hitch mount disconnects and pulls on the emergency brake chain.
+Hydraulic brakes activate when the trailer hitch compresses due to the car slowing down, eliminating the need for a separate brake controller.
+A noteworthy feature of U-Haul’s hydraulic brakes is the emergency braking mechanism that engages if the hitch mount disconnects and pulls on the emergency brake chain.

 I wanted to know how long my car + trailer would be so I decided to research the information and found no info on how long the tongue of the trailer was.
 I decided to take these measurements so hopefully it’ll become useful to others.
 I noticed some of my measurements were different compared to the one on U-Haul’s website so I was a little baffled.
 If you decide to take your own measurements, let me know what you get.

 New York does not permit commercial trucks or trailers on its Parkways.
 Since U-Haul trailers have commercial license plates they fall into the commercial category.
 I used Hammer and it was incredibly helpful navigating my way out of New York, as it allowed me to bypass parkways and other restricted areas.
 A feature of Hammer that I find useful is that it shows how far a gas station is, making it easier for me to decide whether to stop by that station or not.